friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 Path traversal [CWE-22](https://cwe.mitre.org/data/definitions/22.html) and SSRF [CWE-918](https://cwe.mitre.org/data/definitions/918.html) could be exploited to trigger a phar deserialization.

-**BECAREFUL**: The probability to register in a single third part (module, dependancy) of PrestaShop both vulnerabilities is quite low.
-Moreover each weakness CWE-646 and CWE-918 (or CWE-22) in several modules third part be unusable separatly but a combination of both critical.
-That's why majority of exploits will fly under the radar.
+**BECAREFUL**: The probability to register in a single third part (module, dependency) of PrestaShop both vulnerabilities is quite low.
+Moreover, each weakness in CWE-646 and CWE-918 (or CWE-22) in several modules in the third part is unusable separately but a combination of both is critical.
+That's why the majority of exploits will fly under the radar.

 ### How to prevent this vulnerability?

 Phar wrapper cannot be disabled via a php.ini settings.

-As a developper:
+As a developer:
-* A strict validation of input data is absolutly essential !
+* A strict validation of input data is absolutely essential!
 * Use `basename()` PHP method to prevent path traversal `getimagesize(_PS_IMG_DIR_ . basename($_GET['param']))` and unwanted use of wrapper such as `phar://`
-* Use GD library to remove dummy serialized data on an image.
+* Use the GD library to remove dummy serialized data from an image.

-As an adminsys
+As an admin sys
 * Set your firewall with [OWASP rules to filter "phar://"](https://github.com/coreruleset/coreruleset/blob/e36f27e1429a841e91996f4a521d40c996ec74eb/rules/REQUEST-933-APPLICATION-ATTACK-PHP.conf#L213)